The manufacturer of Children’s HearMuffs has issued a recall for more than 31,000 units of its sound compression ear muffs.

 Customers who bought the recalled ear muffs should contact Hearing Lab Technology/Lucid Audio for two replacement AAA batteries.

-Questions about a HearMuffs Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a HearMuffs Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by defective Children’s HearMuffs ear muffs, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new personal injury lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.